chrom3DEpi/pTADS/README.md

 packages:

-  Rscript, ggplot2, randomForest, caret, PRROC, pROC;
+  Rscript, ggplot2, randomForest, caret, PRROC, pROC, getopt;

 When you run the program, please Follow the README in the ./test directory.